-This page contains experimental datasets, results and associated scripts related to the draft Spaced seed design on profile HMMs for precise HTS read-mapping.
-This content is related to the Section 4 Experiments on seed design of the draft.
+This page contains experimental datasets, results and associated scripts related to the draft paper Spaced seed design on profile HMMs for precise HTS read-mapping.
+This content is related to the Section 4 Experiments on seed design of the draft paper.
 It is divided in two parts, the section 1.
 Initial data preparation , and the experimental section 2.
 Seed design.

 alignment.fasta.gz → (hmmer 3.0) → hmmmodel.hmm → (hmmread.pl) → autogen_from_hmm.txt

 The initial model used is an alignment [fasta.gz] of 5435 Bacterial 16S rRNA sequences.
 This alignments is directly derived from a GreenGenes.lbl.gov alignment [fasta.gz] of 5441 Gold reference Bacterial 16S rRNA sequences, where 6 unaligned sequences have been cleaned up.